 - 1. Further research on the Two-Way Flat Plate system to confirm it is a valid solution for the Indiana Regional Medical Center. - a.
 This phase will be completed before the start of the spring semester. - 2.
-Design the concrete slab system used for the new structural system. - a.
-Slab design will be done by hand calculations and will be checked by computer applications. - 3.
+Design the concrete slab system used for the new structural system. - Slab design will be done by hand calculations and will be checked by computer applications. - 3.
 Design new columns to coincide with updated weights. - a.
 All respected gravity loads that are needed will be calculated after the slab system is designed. - 4.
 Evaluate the lateral system by applying new lateral loads to the new gravity members. - 5.
 Determine the affects of the new structural system on the foundation.

-Breadth #1: Architecture
+Breadth #1: Lighting

-- 1. Analyze the new structural system's affects on the building's current layout. - 2.
-Develop a modified or completely new layout if needed. - 3.
-Develop a modified or new façade if needed.
+- 1. Analyze the new structural system's affects on the lobby's lighting design. - 2.
+Research new lighting design possibilities. - 3.
+Develop a modified or completely new lighting design